waywardgeek/sonic/doc/index.md

 ## Using libsonic in your program

 Sonic is still a new library, and has not yet been incorporated into Debian or other major distros.
-For now, I recommend that users simply add sonic.c and sonic.h to their applications.
+For now, feel free to simply add sonic.c and sonic.h to your application, but consider switching to -lsonic once the library is available on your distro.

 The file [main.c](main.c) is the source code for the sonic command-line application.
 It is meant to be useful as example code.
 Feel free to copy directly from main.c